rikkimax/twp-d/manuscript/content/gettingstarted/community/IRC/introduction.md

 {pagebreak}

 ### Internet Relay Chat
-Internet Relay Chat or IRC for short has been with the internet since the dawn of it.
+Internet Relay Chat (IRC) for short has been with the internet since the dawn of it.
 Originating from Bulletin Board systems back in the 80's.
 It features a light weight text based protocol.
 Enabling anyone to read and write it.

 When working with it by hand, it is possible to communicate to an IRC server using only a telnet client successfully.
 Because of this there are IRC clients on everything from an Apple II to a Blackbury smart phone.